codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 <br>

-#### Encrypting variables within `cf_export`
+#### Masking variables within `cf_export`

-Encrypt variables within `cf_export` by defining the `--mask` flag.
+Mask variables within `cf_export` by defining the `--mask` flag.
-Values of encrypted variables in `cf_export` commands are replaced with asterisks in the Build variable list.
+Values of masked variables in `cf_export` commands are replaced with asterisks in the Build variable list.

-Here is an example with standard and encrypted versions of the same variable in `cf_export` commands.
+Here is an example with standard and masked versions of the same variable in `cf_export` commands.

 {% highlight yaml %}
 {% raw %}